BillSousa/BillSousa/README.md

 #  - 🐻‍❄️ Hi, I’m @Bear  👋

+#  - Checkout PylarBear/pybear

 ## - 👀 I’m interested in Data Science
-## - 🌱 I’m currently learning ML, and working on pybear constantly!
+## - 🌱 I’m currently learning ML, and working on pybear constantly
 ## - 💞️ I’m looking to collaborate on ...
 ## - 📫 How to reach me --- WKSJR99@msn.com